Skip to Content

-Air fryer Chicken Katsu comes out fantastic!
-Juicy and tender meat on the inside with a crunchy crispy breading and sauce on top.
+Air fryer Chicken Katsu thighs or breasts comes out fantastic in a Ninja Foodi or Cosori!
+Juicy and tender meat as crispy as our fried chicken cutlets but healthier with Panko breadcrumbs and sauce on top.

 Air Fryer Chicken Katsu

 Looking for something new and curious about air fryer chicken katsu?
 I bet!
 If you have tried these tasty Japanese chicken cutlets at a restaurant you know just how yummy they are.
-Now you can make this easy air fryer recipe right at home. (affiliate links present, originally published 10/21)
+Now you can make this easy air fryer recipe right at home. (affiliate links present)

 How to Make Chicken Katsu